julientregoat/resound/README.md

-# tbd dApp
+# resound

-Still working on a name for this one.

-This is a web app is a decentralized music marketplace.
+Resound is a decentralized music marketplace for independent artists and labels.

-The goal here was to develop a front end using React/Redux, and develop an 'always on' decentralized backend.
+The goal here was to develop a front end using React/Redux, and develop an 'always on' decentralized, serverless backend.
 In doing so, people could choose to use the website without this frontend due to the nature of such a backend.

 In developing this decentralized serverless architecture for my backend, I leveraged two services:
   * The Ethereum Virtual Machine (EVM) as a database for primitive data types and transaction logic.